-We have continued to gather weekly in a number of different ways - in living rooms, parks and backyards, in an old Lutheran church building, a senior center, the Aurora Commons, and now in a dimly lit Chinese restaurant, which can grow on you for its sort of underground catacomb vibe.
-Our fellowship has changed over the years - some people have joined, some children have been born, some have moved away, and some have moved into new seasons of life.
+We have continued to gather weekly in a number of different ways - in living rooms, parks and backyards, in an old Lutheran church building, a senior center, a Chinese restaurant, and currently at Aurora Commons.
+We believe each one of us is uniquely empowered by the Holy Spirit to participate in the life of the church in a particular and indispensible way, so you will see many different faces up front.
+Our fellowship changes over the years as new folks join, children are born, people move away or into new seasons of life.
 Each of these changes impact the shape of our life together, but we remain a people who are seeking to be formed into the image of Jesus with an integration of our place and our homes, our work and our artistry, our celebrations and our sorrows.

 We have a low-barrier way of gathering together, which means we can be comfortable with people coming and going, causing mild disturbances, dressing out of fashion, and asking strange questions.
 We don't have a dress code, smell code, or moral code because we want to stumble into communion as our most honest selves, which is how we believe Jesus is most delighted to meet us.

-Our community is made up of families, couples, single people, and lots of young children.
+Our community is made up of families, couples, single people, and a good amount of children.
 Pretty much all of us are struggling in one way or another, but we've discovered something powerful about doing that in community.
-We are social workers, therapists, business men and women, techies, builders, artists, hustlers, students, teachers and parents.
+We are social workers, therapists, business people, builders, artists, hustlers, students, healers, teachers and parents.
 We grieve deeply, celebrate joyfully, forgive readily, and try to share life in a way that resembles the character of Jesus.

 Aurora Avenue (99) is a storied highway running north out of downtown Seattle.
 Before the advent of I-5 it was the primary route in and out of the city and you can still see traces of those glory days - service stations, drive in restaurants, an elephant sculpture, and the iconic motels.
 These motels, many of which were built in the 1960s to accommodate booms of business travelers, are now being utilized as short term "housing" for people who experience barriers to the more stable options (poor credit, lack of rental history, inability to acquire security deposits, refugee situations, etc.).
 And now Aurora has acquired a reputation as one of the primary "strips" in the Seattle area for the harsh realities of drug dependence, street-based sex work, and more visible forms of homelessness - people sleeping outside, under awnings, or in vehicles.